ndantuluri429/llm-efm/README.md

 # llm-efm

+This repository contains the anonymized code and materials associated with our TS4H Workshop (NeurIPS 2025) submission:
-Dedicated repostory for submission of "Establishing Large Language Model Baselines for Physiological Time Series: Insights from Intrapartum Electronic Fetal Monitoring" for TS4H Workshop NEURIPS 2025.
+“Establishing Large Language Model Baselines for Physiological Time Series: Insights from Intrapartum Electronic Fetal Monitoring.”

-Prompt used to generate LLM analysis is: < >

-Analysis, manual calculcation of time series metrics, and perofrmance is: <>

-Interpretation Only Congfiuration analysis is: <>
+Contents
+LLM Prompting Framework:
+Prompt templates used for generating analyses with large language models (/prompts).

+Raw Analysis & Manual Metrics:
+Scripts and notebooks for manual calculation of time-series features (baseline heart rate, variability, accelerations, decelerations) and evaluation metrics (/analysis).

+Performance Evaluation:
+Code for computing RMSE, MAE, bias, and $R^2$ against ground-truth physiological outcomes (/evaluation).

+Interpretation-Only Configuration:
-Here, the LLMs were provided with precomputed, summarized time-series metrics rather than raw tracings.
-The models applied FIGO guideline criteria to these structured inputs to generate floating-point pH estimates.
-Performance was quantified using RMSE, MAE, bias, and $R^2$ against the ground truth
+In this setting, LLMs are provided with pre-computed, summarized time-series metrics rather than raw tracings.
+The models apply FIGO guideline criteria to structured inputs to estimate fetal pH values.
+Performance is again assessed via RMSE, MAE, bias, and $R^2$ (/interpretation_only).